 Badger gets a kind of mild one in Shindig.
 He pleasantly forces the crew of Serenity to stay on the ship while they know that Mal is probably going to be killed in a duel over Inara's honor.
 River comes wandering out to the cargo hold and Badger, who was completely unaware of her presence until then, demands to know who she is and why she's on board.
 After she fakes a Cockney accent and deciphers a number of facts about him (based on his appearance and demeanor), he lets her leave while declaring "I like her!"

-In the last episode, The Hound, portrayed up to this point as a Would Hurt a ChildJerk Ass bordering on irredeemable, stops Sansa Stark from suicidal impulsiveness after her father dies, and gives her some brief advice and comfort.
+In the last episode of Season 1, The Hound, portrayed up to this point as a Would Hurt a ChildJerk Ass bordering on irredeemable, stops Sansa Stark from suicidal impulsiveness after her father dies, and gives her some brief advice and comfort.

 In the second season the Hound is the only one to come back for Sansa Stark during the riot, saving her from being raped and in addition at the end of the episode "Black Water" after he resigns form the white cloaks, the Hound offers her the chance to escape with him.
 Everything taken into consideration, Sansa Stark is the Hound's Morality Pet.

-Cersei Lannister's is ruthless and constantly scheming, she loves her children even more than anything, yes even that child.
+Cersei Lannister is ruthless and constantly scheming, but she loves her children more than anything, yes, even that child.
 In fact, it is because of this love a series of events was set into motion that started with Jon Arryn's death, and has continued with the execution of Ned Stark.

 Tywin Lannister, while portrayed as a monster in the books, has a few pet the dog moments during the Harrenhal arc when he unknowingly takes Arya Stark as his cupbearer, complimenting and sharing a few paternal moments with her.
 He also reveals that he knows she is hiding something, but chooses not to do anything about it.